linyuehzzz/sandwich_spatial_interpolator/r/Sandwich/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sandwich
+# Sandwich

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of sandwich is to …
+The goal of Sandwich is to …

 ## Installation